 Eventually I even forgot that it was him who had encouraged us to come back and work at faire.

--image posted August 2006 and forgotten until it was rediscovered with caption August 2012
+"he says we should come and work at Ren Faire next year!!!" -image posted August 2006 and forgotten until it was rediscovered with caption August 2012 |

 Over the next few years, I continues to return.
 I met and played with characters such as Jane the Phoole, Robin Hood, Little John, Will Scarlett, I had my favorite Fantastikals (fairies) who I would go visit and specific shops that I always stopped in to look at.
 In 2009 I managed to squeeze out the $100 for a season pass and spent every weekend that I could running around.
 Many times I was too shy to talk directly to people so I'd watch or play with the silent characters.
 Then next year, however, I was short on both time and money, and before I knew it, the season had ended.
 The next year, I was out of state and therefore was unable to visit.
 Each summer that I missed Faire winter would arrive with the disappointed feeling of something missing.